i582/phpstats-docs/index.md

 ### Brief information about the project

-PhpStats is collecting various **brief** information about the project presented below:
+PhpStats is currently collecting various **brief** information about the project presented below:

 ```
 General Test project statistics